Updated on June 12th, 2020

 What do you need to know?

-This is the list of my favourite activities in BA
+This is the list of the best things to do in Buenos Aires

 The tour starts from Plaza Estado del Vaticano (Corner of Libertad and Viamonte), next to Teatro Colón every day at 10.30am.
 The guides wear orange t-shirts so are easy to spot & there is no requirement to book.

 The group was split into Spanish & English speakers right at the start.
 Our guide was Mariano who had a cheeky side to him, was thoroughly entertaining & spoke amazing English.